Introduce Variable for Substring refactoring

 Introduce a variable for a substring

 Select a substring of a string in your code.
 The initial string should be where statement is allowed, for example an expression, a local variable initializer, a method argument, and so on.

-Press Ctrl+Shift+R, and then choose Introduce Variable for Substring on the Refactor This menu.
+Press Control+Shift+R, and then choose Introduce Variable for Substring on the Refactor This menu.

 - ReSharper moves the substring to a new variable and deploys a Hot Spot Session where you can choose variable type and name.